Creating a meaningful life is an essential ingredient of wellbeing.

 One twin study showed that mentalising is more heavily influenced by genetics, but experiences are more influential for empathy.

 Empathy is a skill that can be learned and cultivated over time.

 There is a strong focus and rich literature on how to teach empathy to doctors.
-In part because of the many rather unfortunate and well-documented showing a decline in empathy in medical students as they progress through their clinical training.
+In part because of the rather unfortunate and well-documented finding of decline in empathy in medical students as they progress through their clinical training.

 Unsurprisingly, being treated by an empathic doctors leads to improved patient satisfaction, greater adherence to therapy, better clinical outcomes, and lower malpractice liability.

 In one randomised controlled trial, 99 doctors were assigned to receive standard post-grad medical education or three 60-minute empathy training modules.
 The modules were designed to improve listening skills, the ability to decode facial expressions and body language, and the importance of understanding patients’ life stories.
 The doctors were then assessed by multiple patients who had no idea which doctors had received the empathy training or not.

 Training improved empathy in the doctors as measure by patients, tests of understanding the neurobiology of empathy, and doctors’ ability to decode subtle facial expressions of emotion.

 The researchers stated:

 “…we found an improvement in physician empathy in the training group and a decline in the control group during the 4 month period between initial and final data collection.
 Thus, the training may have reversed the well-documented decline in empathy during residency.”